evgeny-danilov/clean-code-training/README.md

 ## PART 3 - RAILS APP DESIGN

 The most common way to refactor Rails apps is hidden functionality to models, callbacks and concerns.
 Check out our [BAD EXAMPLE of refactoring](https://github.com/jmelkor/clean-code-training/compare/cd2fb20fd993..ror-ex1a-bad-refactoring?diff=split).
-With this approach, we are very likely to end up with more that 5000 lines in models and dozens of mixins with circle dependencies.
-And further extracting the functionality to separate services becomes almost impossible.
+With this approach, we are very likely to end up with more that 1000 lines in models and dozens of mixins with circular dependencies, when further changes become almost impossible (and here we come, we've got legacy code).

 If you are in doubt where to put business logic, it's better to keep it in controllers.
 At least, it will be much easier to extract the functionality to separate well-organized services and modules.

-We have a basic example, which has exactly this -- all the logic places in the controller.
+There is a [simple example](https://github.com/jmelkor/clean-code-training/tree/main/part-3/rails-app) where all the logic is placed in controllers.
 However, this controller is overloaded and violates SOLID principles.

-Check out [feature branch changes](https://github.com/jmelkor/clean-code-training/compare/ror-refactoring?diff=split), or review changes commit-by-commit with [this PR](https://github.com/jmelkor/clean-code-training/pull/1/commits), from top to bottom.
+Solution: Check out changes [commit-by-commit](https://github.com/jmelkor/clean-code-training/pull/1/commits).

-Techniques, that were applied there:
+Techniques that were applied:
 - Service Objects: with PORO objects
-- Form Objects: with dry-struct and dry-validation libraries
+- Form Objects: with `dry-struct` and `dry-validation` libraries
-- Error Handling: with both exceptions and dry-monads
+- Error Handling: with both `exceptions` and ``dry-monads`
+- Presenters and View Contexts

 # Links